beerlyfunctional/BeerlyGF/README.md

 The group used two daily standups to aid with group communication.

 The group planned with github project management tool and whiteboarding.
-The wireframes and daily whiteboard planning can be found in the wireframes_daily_workflow directory.
+The wireframes and daily whiteboard planning can be found in the wireframesAndWorkflow directory.

 The github project management can be found at https://github.com/orgs/beerlyfunctional/dashboard.

+## User Stories

+The user stories can be found in userStories.md

 ## Credits and Collaborations

-Jagdeep Singh, Trey Herndon, Bonnie Wang, Juliann Talkington
+Development undertaken by Merry Cimakasky, Trey Herdon, Juliann Talkington, Jesse Van Volkinburg

 -->
-Credit should be given to CodeFellows for providing all of the frontend javascript, html, and CSS.
-CodeFellows also gave guidance on the creation of the backend portion.
+David Chambers and Caity Heath provided coaching and project guidance.
+The CodeFellows curriculum was used as reference.

 # Communication Plan